 It's the second major Taliban attack that has involved large numbers of school children.
 Last week one girl was killed and more than 50 students injured in a massive car bomb attack in the capital Kabul.
 In a separate landmine explosion in Ghor province, six children were killed and one injured.

-Theirworld has been campaigning for several years for the right of all children to be get a safe, quality education - free from fear of conflict and violence.
-Ninety nations have now signed up to the Safe Schools Declaration - a commitment to safeguard education from violence - and many are clamping down on the military use of schools.
+Theirworld has been campaigning for several years for the right of all children to get a safe, quality education - free from fear of conflict and violence.
+Ninety nations have now signed up to the Safe Schools Declaration - a commitment to safeguarding education from violence - and many are clamping down on the military use of schools.

 Call to protect girls from sexual violence at school

 Girls in developing countries must be protected from sexual violence in and around schools, said UNICEF Executive Director Henrietta Fore as she urged governments to make it a top priority.